itsandreramon/terraform-starter/readme.md

 # Deployment

-This project uses Terraform to provision the MySQL database on AWS using RDS.
+This project uses Packer & Terraform to provision both the MySQL database as well as the Spring Boot application on AWS.

-### Build the AMI and update the Terraform config
+#### Build the AMI and update the Terraform config

 ```
 $ ./build-ami.sh
 ```

-### Provision the database and EC2 instance
+#### Provision the database and EC2 instance

 ```
 $ cd terraform